-During quarter 2, operational crews completed 555 Safe and Well Visits and also submitted a total of 39 Safeguarding referrals, raised by staff within the BCP Area.
+During quarter 3, 598 Safe & Well Visits were undertaken and a total of 45 Safeguarding referrals were raised by staff within the Bournemouth, Christchurch and Poole (BCP) Area.

-Our key prevention safety messages were shared on various social media platforms, such as Facebook, Instagram and Nextdoor.com, with a total of 108,377 engagements.
-Our most seen post was on the use of air fryers and was on Nextdoor.com, reaching 29,800 users.
-Our Nextdoor.com membership has grown to 176,032.
+Our key prevention safety messages were shared across various social media platforms, such as Facebook, Instagram and Nextdoor.com.
+A total of 188,757 engagements were seen across all platforms.
+Nextdoor.com is reaching far more users than other platforms.
+Our most seen and engaged post was for Bonfire Safety on Nextdoor.com and was seen by 56,679 users.